 As I walk through the train car I spy one of the other passengers’ tickets indicating this train is eastbound.
-This is more than I knew before, but doesn’t tell me much: the capital Miteran is on the western side of Istalam, so heading east leaves a lot of ground to cover.
+This is more than I knew before, but it doesn’t tell me much: the capital Miteran is on the western side of Istalam, so heading east leaves a lot of ground to cover.

 More importantly, I don’t have much time until the candles run out.
-I make my way to the car with the non-reserved seats and scoot to the end of a bench.
+I make my way to the car with non-reserved seats and scoot to the end of a bench.

 Support me on Patreon!